berkshelf/berkshelf/_includes/index.md

 ## Getting Started

-If you're familiar with [Bundler](http://gembundler.com), then Berkshelf is a breeze.
+Getting started with Berkshelf is a breeze.

     $ gem install berkshelf
     Successfully installed berkshelf-3.0.0